CS-Personal-Data-Acquisition-Prototype/CS-Personal-Data-Acquisition-Prototype.github.io/docs/overview.md

 # Overview

-## Description
+**An Affordable data acquisition system with cellular connectivity, providing low-latency personal performance data, in the palm of your hand.**

-An Affordable data acquisition system with cellular connectivity, providing low-latency personal performance data, in the palm of your hand.
+Our CompSci Capstone team is partnering with an ECE team to develop a complete sensor data acquisition device.
+With the ECE team's hardware sensors providing us data, we're sending data with an LTE-capable platform to an online backend.
+This is all accessible from our online, web-based client.

 ## Project Core